DENALI VIA THE MULDROW GLACIER

 Any climb of Denali is a tremendous undertaking; however in response to a growing number of requests, we also offer the added challenge of attempting the mountain from the North Side.
 We have run two North Side expeditions in the past couple of years and both were successful.
 Our early season Sourdough team was the first party to reach the summit of Denali in 2008.

-We will send two small teams in to climb Denali via the Muldrow Glacier Route.
+Every few years, we send a small team in to climb Denali via the Muldrow Glacier Route.
 This is the same line of ascent taken by the Sourdough Expedition of 1910, although we will not follow their lead of dragging a 14 foot spruce pole up with us.
 The North Side of the mountain is a place reserved for the fit and the committed.
 This is a remote setting to undertake an arctic expedition and it lacks the “safety net” offered by the NPS and the number of climbers on the West Buttress.
 This is a longer, harder and more committing expedition than the West Buttress that is somewhat more technical as well.
 The rewards for your efforts will be beyond words as tremendous vistas unfold beyond your feet and you tangibly recognize that you are traveling where few have ever trodden.